smartbch/docs/deverlopers-guide/testnet-op.md

 ## About machine

-We support machine with 2 core, 8G memory and 64G disk.
+Please use machine with 2 core, 8G memory and 64G disk for testnet, and open port 26656, 8545,8546 on your machine by configuring the firewall.

 ## Build smartbchd